pwlmc/morando/website/docs/why-morando.md

 Instead of relying solely on rigid layers or informal coordinators, we organize code around Modules: independent, cohesive units that can contain logic, UI, state, and even other Modules.
 Modules provide a natural way to express boundaries, manage complexity recursively, and evolve the system without unnecessary coupling.

-With Modules as first-class citizens, **Spacious Architecture offers**:
+With Modules as first-class citizens, **Morando's Layered-Modular Monolith Architecture offers**:

 - A **clear vocabulary** for discussing system design.
 - An intuitive way to **measure and improve** architectural decisions (by looking at Module boundaries and dependencies).